joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 # Building an Image Gallery

-The image gallery we will build is a simple application that displays an array of image URLs and allows the user to select them individually.
+The image gallery we will build is a simple application that displays an array of image URLs loaded from a service (Flickr), and allows the user to select them individually.

 ![](https://s3.amazonaws.com/f.cl.ly/items/3v0l00410J1Z1j310b24/Screen%20Shot%202016-03-20%20at%203.42.17%20PM.png?v=1b32daca)

+It will be built with React, using Redux and redux-saga.
+React is being used as the core framework to take advantage of its virtual-dom implementation.
+Redux will handle the management of state within the application.
+Finally, we will use redux-saga to handle the complexity of asynchronous sequences.

-Write the gallery in ES6 (arrow functions, modules, and template strings!), so we will need to do a bit of project setup to get going.
+We will write the gallery in ES6 (arrow functions, modules, and template strings!), so we will need to do a bit of project setup to get going.

 ## Project Setup and Automation

-There is an array of options when it comes to getting started with a React application.
+There is an significant array of options when it comes to getting started with a React application.
 For this simple app, we want to keep it as minimal as possible.
 We are going to use Babel to transpile ES6 into good ol’ ES5 for the browser, budo/browserify to serve it locally, and tape to test.

 Create a file called `package.json` in a new project folder and add the following contents to it: